-HEART VALVE DISEASE: Diagnosis and Referral
+Diagnosis and Referral

-Patient presents with signs and symptoms:

-- Shortness of breath on exertion

-- Chest tightness and/or pain

-- Palpitations

-- Fatigue

-- Dizziness and fainting

-Clinical history Examination including chest auscultation, pulse and blood pressure

-Heart murmur found in asymptomatic patient

-Heart murmur, clinical history and examination suggest valve disease

-Chest pain and/ or palpitations at rest

-CUT AND KEEP

-CUT AND KEEP

-Urgent admission to hospital Exertional chest pain and/ or exertional palpitations

-Urgent referral to cardiology

-Heart murmur and signs and symptoms with recent deterioration and signs and symptoms with no recent referral to cardiology or open-access echocardiography

-Urgent referral to cardiology

-Non-urgen referral to cardiology murmur and asymptomatic
+Patient presents with signs and symptoms: Shortness of breath on exertion . .
+Chest tightness and/or pain Palpitations .
+Heart Valve Fatigue .
+VOICE Dizziness and fainting Heart murmur Clinical history found in Examination including chest ausculation, pulse asymptomatic and blood pressure patient Heart murmur, clinical history and examination suggest valve disease Chest pain Exertional Heart and/or chest pain murmur murmur and and/or and signs and and signs and palpitations at rest exertional symptoms palpitations with recent deterioration Urgent Uraent Uraent Non-urgent Non-urgent referral referral referral to referral to admission to hospital to cardiology to cardiology cardiology or open-access www.heartvalvevoice.co.uk

-This chart should be read in conjunction with the 'Heart valve disease: practical guidance for primary care' booklet.
+This chart should be read in conjunction with the 'Heart Valve Disease: Practical Guidance for Primary Care' booklet.